PurpleShad0w/MonsterHunterStats/README.md

-# Monster Hunter Inventory Displayer - WORK IN PROGRESS
+# Monster Hunter Inventory Displayer

+> [!NOTE]
+> Due to a change in methods used to collect inventory, the scripts no longer require an installation of 010 Editor or any binary template.
+Furthermore, the usage and requirements differ from before, and will be updated in due time.

-Scripts that read Monster Hunter save files and display a unified inventory of all the player's possessions. <br/>
+Scripts that read Monster Hunter save files and display a unified inventory of all the player's possessions. <br>
 Currently supports:
 - Monster Hunter 3 Ultimate
 - Monster Hunter 4 Ultimate
+- Monster Hunter Generations Ultimate
-- Monster Hunter World Iceborne
+- ~~Monster Hunter World Iceborne~~
-- Monster Hunter Stories 2
+- ~~Monster Hunter Stories 2~~

 ## Requirements
-- Installed version of 010 Editor, correctly specified in the path.
+- ~~Installed version of 010 Editor, correctly specified in the path.~~

 ## Dependencies
 - A compiled version of [IceborneSavecrypt](https://github.com/LEGENDFF/mhw-Savecrypt).